firepear/gnatwren/README.md

 ### Manual install

+#### gwgather

 - `go build ./cmd/gwgather`
-- `go build ./cmd/gwagent`
-- `go build ./cmd/gwquery`
-- Move the resulting binaries to the appropriate destinations
-  - `gwgather` and `gwquery` should be in `/usr/local/bin` on the machine which will act as the metrics aggregator
-  - `gwagent` should be in `/usr/local/bin` on each machine which will be sending metrics
-- A systemd unit file for `gwagent` is at `./assets/gnatwren-agent.service`
-  - It should be deployed according to systemd standards on the agent nodes
+- `mv ./cmd/gwgather/gwgather /usr/local/bin`
 - A systemd unit file for `gwgather` is at `./assets/gnatwren-gather.service`
   - It should be deployed according to systemd standards on the aggregator node
-- A config file for `gwagent` is at `./assets/gwagent-config.json`
-  - Edit and deploy to `/etc/gnatwren/gwagent-config.json` on agent nodes
-  - It must be readable by user `nobody`
 - A config file for `gwgather` is at `./assets/gwgather-config.json`
   - Edit and deploy to `/etc/gnatwren/gwgather-config.json` on the aggregator node
   - It must be readable by the user `nobody`
-- On the agent nodes, create the directory `/var/run/gnatwren`, which should be writable by `nobody`
 - Make sure that the location you've defined for `gwgather`'s DB is writable by user `nobody`
 - Enable and start the `gnatwren-gather` service on the aggregator node

+#### gwagent

+- `go build ./cmd/gwagent`-
+- `mv ./cmd/gwagent/gwagent /usr/local/bin`
+- A systemd unit file for `gwagent` is at `./assets/gnatwren-agent.service`
+  - It should be deployed according to systemd standards on the agent nodes
+- A config file for `gwagent` is at `./assets/gwagent-config.json`
+  - Edit and deploy to `/etc/gnatwren/gwagent-config.json` on agent nodes
+  - It must be readable by user `nobody`
+- On the agent nodes, create the directory `/var/run/gnatwren`, which should be writable by `nobody`
 - Enable and start the `gnatwren-agent` service on agent nodes

 ## Configuration

-### Gather (server)
+### gwgather

 - `bind_addr`: The interface and port to bind to.Changing to interfaces other than `0.0.0.0` may cause failures on startup within